-- 19. Any member who has a (very high or high) material interest in a matter under consideration at a meeting of the OfS should declare that interest at the start of the meeting, whether or not that interest is already formally recorded.
-At the discretion of the chair, the member concerned should withdraw from the meeting during the relevant discussion or decision and this will be formally recorded in the minutes. - 20.
+- 21. Any member who has a (very high or high) material interest in a matter under consideration at a meeting of the OfS should declare that interest at the start of the meeting, whether or not that interest is already formally recorded.
+At the discretion of the chair, the member concerned should withdraw from the meeting during the relevant discussion or decision and this will be formally recorded in the minutes. - 22.
 In line with the board's code of conduct no papers or information provided to members should be shared with anyone outside of the board, relevant committee or OfS staff.
 Members should be aware that the misuse of information gained by virtue of their position may be liable for breach of confidence under common law or may amount to a criminal offence under insider dealing legislation.
-Every member must also take particular care to avoid disclosing to any person (or otherwise acting on) any discussion relating to decisions which have not yet been made public. - 21.
-In addition to the above mitigating actions, you should also be aware of the policy on receiving gifts and hospitality.
-In general terms, you should not accept any gifts or hospitality which would, or might appear to, place you under an obligation.
-Any gifts or hospitality received, offered or given should be recorded on the gifts and hospitality register, and reported to the head of governance, even if refused.
+Every member must also take particular care to avoid disclosing to any person (or otherwise acting on) any discussion relating to decisions which have not yet been made public.